luisbello30/localbitcoins-sell/README.md

 - [ ] Add **Others** in banks options
 - [X] Get all the ads (pagination). ~~Currently only requesting and showing 50 ads of the first page~~.
 - [X] Fix CORS problem (meanwhile it requires this [Chrome extension](https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino) to work)
-- [X] Remove unwanted ads like those with too low amounts, no bank transfer like payment method (recargas), etc.
+- [X] Remove unwanted ads like those with too low amounts, no bank transfer like payment method (recharges, cupones, etc).
 - [ ] Refresh ads list with button
-- [ ] Add timed recommendation to refresh after 7 minutes

 ## Resources